HARISSA

 Doctoral training in support of partner institutions

-Implementation of two Citizen Observers networks for the collection of basic data on natural hazards and disasters
+Implementation of a Citizen Observer network for the collection of basic data on natural hazards and associated disasters

-• Under the coordination of CRSN in DRC and MUST in Uganda: in the DRC, this network relies on collaboration with the Civil Protection of North and South Kivu, and as such also contribute to support disaster risk reduction.
+• Under the coordination of CRSN in DRC, this network relies on collaboration with the Civil Protection of North and South Kivu, and as such also contribute to support disaster risk reduction.

 • HAZAGORA in schools